Marine Corps Recruit Depot San Diego

-Marine Corps Recruit Depot (commonly referred to as MCRD) San Diego is a United States Marine Corps military installation in San Diego, California.
+Marine Corps Recruit Depot San Diego (MCRD San Diego) is a United States Marine Corps military installation in San Diego, California.
 It lies between San Diego Bay and Interstate 5, adjacent to San Diego International Airport and the former Naval Training Center San Diego.
 MCRD San Diego's main mission is the initial training of enlisted male and female recruits living west of the Mississippi River.
 Over 21,000 recruits are trained each year.
-As of 2022, 1.5 million recruits have completed their boot camp training at the Depot.
-The Depot also is the home to the Marine Corps' Recruiter School and Drill Instructors School.
+As of 2022, 1.5 million recruits have completed their boot camp training at the depot.
+It is also the home to the Marine Corps' Recruiter School and Drill Instructors School.

 History

 The Marines made an amphibious landing in San Diego in 1846 from USS Savannah and USS Congress during the Mexican–American War.
 The Marines made a presence in San Diego again in July 1914, but ground was not broken for a permanent base until March 2, 1919.
 The initial proposal for the base came from Congressman William Kettner, who also proposed construction of Naval Training Center San Diego.
 The Marine base only became a reality due to the perseverance of its first commanding officer, Colonel Joseph Henry Pendleton (later a general and the namesake of Camp Pendleton).
 Before the commissioning of the base on Dutch Flats, the Marines were based in Balboa Park.
 The structures were designed by architect Bertram Goodhue in the Spanish Colonial Revival style, and they echoed the style used for the buildings of the 1915 Panama–California Exposition (also inspired by Goodhue).
 The base and its original buildings are now on the National Register of Historic Places listings in San Diego County, California.

 On December 1, 1921, the base was formally commissioned as the Marine Advanced Expeditionary Base San Diego.
 In 1923, the Marine Corps Recruit Depot for the west coast was relocated to the new base in San Diego from Mare Island Naval Shipyard, Vallejo, California.
 On March 1, 1924, the base became officially the Marine Corps Base San Diego.
 It became the Marine Corps' recruit training center for the western United States.
 During World War II, the flow of recruits into the base surged, with 18,000 recruits arriving in one month.
-On January 1, 1948, the base was officially renamed the Marine Corps Recruit Depot San Diego.
+On January 1, 1948, the base was officially renamed Marine Corps Recruit Depot San Diego.